abelgacem/topix-jk-site-it/docs/categories/_projects/common/requirement/README.md

 ---
 mx:
   layout: topic
-  description:  description: What the project must satisfy
+  description:  What the project must satisfy
 ---